phetdam/tomodachi_proj/README.md

 * **flr_gscv.pickle**

-    Pickle of the `GridSearchCV` object containing a `LogisticRegression` model as the estimato, fit on the full feature data from `X_train.csv`.
+    Pickle of the `GridSearchCV` object containing a `LogisticRegression` model as the estimator, fit on the full feature data from `X_train.csv`.
 Refer to above for useful attributes of the `GridSearchCV` object.
 Can retrieve model coefficients from the estimator through the `coef_` attribute, which takes varying shape: the shape is `(1, n_features)` if the problem is a two-class problem, while the shahpe is `(n_classes, n_features)` if the problem is a multi-class problem.

 * **lr_gscv.pickle**

-    Pickle of the `GridSearchCV` object containing a `LogisticRegression` model as the estimato, fit on the resampled, reduced feature data from `Xm_train.csv`.
+    Pickle of the `GridSearchCV` object containing a `LogisticRegression` model as the estimator, fit on the resampled, reduced feature data from `Xm_train.csv`.
+Refer to above for useful attributes of the `GridSearchCV` object.
+Can retrieve model coefficients from the estimator through the `coef_` attribute; see above for shape.

+* **fsgd_gscv.pickle**

+    Pickle of the `GridSearchCV` object containing a `SGDClassifier` model as the estimator, fit on the full feature data from `X_train.csv`.
+Refer to above for useful attributes of the `GridSearchCV` object.
+Can retrieve model coefficients from the estimator through the `coef_` attribute; see above for shape.

+* **sgd_gscv.pickle**

+    Pickle of the `GridSearchCV` object containing a `SGDClassifier` model as the estimator, fit on the resampled, reduced feature data from `Xm_train.csv`.
 Refer to above for useful attributes of the `GridSearchCV` object.
 Can retrieve model coefficients from the estimator through the `coef_` attribute; see above for shape.

 ## Figures